 A safe and attractive yard can soon be home to a hummingbird nest, giving you the chance to witness the natural miracle of a hummingbird’s birth, growth, and maturity.
 To increase your chances of attracting nesting hummingbirds:

 - Offer nesting material such as natural cotton fibers in dedicated hangers.

 - Put hummingbird feeders out early to attract the first seasonal migrants.

 - Minimize yard activities in spots where nests are likely to avoid disrupting birds.

 - Remove flowers hummingbirds don't like and replace them with nectar-rich blooms.

 Above all, be observant.
 Hummingbird nests are well-camouflaged and can be difficult to see.
-If you suspect you have a nest nearby, watch for the female to eat and track her back to her nest, taking care not to disturb her or her chicks, and enjoy the experience of watching the world’s tiniest birds hatch and grow.
+If you suspect you have a nest nearby, watch for the female to track her back to her nest, taking care not to disturb her or her chicks, and enjoy the experience of watching the world’s tiniest birds hatch and grow.